 So, why is it important for pregnant women to regularly visit a dentist?
-Who is the best dentist to go to when you are pregnant?
+Who is the best dentist in spring tx to go to when you are pregnant?
 What are some of the dental issues that women face when pregnant?
 What are some of the questions that pregnant women should ask their dentists?
 Here is a look at dental care when pregnant and why the visits to the dentist are very important;

 Dental problems during pregnancy

 A lot of changes happen in the human body during pregnancy.
 A lot of these changes take a toll on the dental wellbeing of the mother and if the mother doesn’t get proper dental healthcare, then a myriad of problems will accompany the birth of the new baby.

 As the mother’s body progresses during pregnancy, there is a spike in hormone levels which makes the body more sensitive to any bacterial infection.
 Even the slightest of plaque in the body therefore causes an eruption of complications typified by puffy and inflamed gums.

 Left untreated, this mild infections can develop to more chronic forms such as gingivitis.
 Gingivitis is far more serious and causes symptoms such as redness of gums, swelling of the same gums and a bad breath.

 The other dental problem that is associated with pregnancy is cavities.
 With the severe food cravings and intake of snacks, comes the risk of dental decay and cavities.
 The foods pregnant women crave for often have high acidity levels and this can lead to dental decay and cavities.